-- a) Capability to reconfigure an already established connection, for instance, to pass through some intermediate processing entity such as a conference bridge. - b) Support interworking between different coding schemes. - c) Support interworking with non B-ISDN services, e.g. services supported by PSTN or 64 kbit/s based ISDN. - d) Support of failure indication and automatic protection switching for semi-permanent and permanent connections.
+- a) Capability to reconfigure an already established connection, for instance, to pass through some intermediate processing entity such as a conference bridge. - b) Support interworking between different coding schemes. - c) Support interworking with non B-ISDN services, e.g. services supported by PSTN or 64 kbit/s based ISDN. - d) Support of interaction between IN and B-ISDN. - e) Support of interaction between TMN and B-ISDN. - f) Support of failure indication and automatic protection switching for semi-permanent and permanent connections.